Exhibitor Rules & Regulations

 Exhibitors should adhere to the following guidelines when determining booth lighting:

-Sound in Booths
+Sound and Presentations in Booths

 Public address systems are not permitted.
 The noise level from any demonstration or sound system should be kept to a minimum and should not interfere with others.
 Any speakers must be directed into the middle of the exhibitor’s booth space.
 The Water Environment Federation reserves the right to determine at what point sound constitutes interference with others and must be discontinued.